gokberkgunes/hugo-personal-website/own-website/content/posts/jitsi-install/_index.md

 In below file modify **JICOFO_HOSTNAME**, **JICOFO_AUTH_DOMAIN**,
 **JICOFO_AUTH_PASSWORD** with your information.

-Change **meet.berksen.net** to your domain adress and change password to your focus user's password.
-For the password, the one may use `openssl rand -hex 16`.
+Change **meet.berksen.net** to your domain adress and change password1 to your focus user's password.
+To generate a password, the one may use `openssl rand -hex 16`.
 ```txtt
 /etc/jicofo/config
 ```